 Two of these areas are the left inferior frontal gyrus, which processes the planning of speech movements, and the left motor cortex, which controls the actual speech movements.
 “If these two processes are sporadically inhibited, the affected person is unable to speak fluently,” explains Neef.

 The scientists investigated these relations using Magnetic Resonance Imaging (MRI) in adults who have stuttered since childhood.
 In the study, the participants imagined themselves saying the names of the months.
 They used this method of imaginary speaking to ensure that real speech movements did not interfere with the sensitive MRI signals.
-The neuroscientists were then able to analyse the brain by scanning for modified fibre tracts in the overactive right hemisphere regions in participants who stutter.
+The neuroscientists were then able to analyze the brain by scanning for modified fiber tracts in the overactive right hemisphere regions in participants who stutter.

 Stronger fiber tract

-Indeed, they found a fibre tract in the hyperactive right network that was much stronger in affected persons than in those without speech disorders.
+Indeed, they found a fiber tract in the hyperactive right network that was much stronger in affected persons than in those without speech disorders.
 “The stronger the frontal aslant tract, the more severe the stuttering.
-From previous studies we know that this fibre tract plays a crucial role in fine-tuning signals that inhibit movements,” the neuroscientist states.
+From previous studies we know that this fiber tract plays a crucial role in fine-tuning signals that inhibit movements,” the neuroscientist states.
 “The hyperactivity in this network and its stronger connections could suggest that one cause of stuttering lies in the neural inhibition of speech movements.”